vadimoroz/guild/README.md

 Public commit for Guild task
 Public commit for Guild tas
 Public commit for Guild ta
-Public commit for Guild taskPublic commit for Guild t Public commit for Guild tas
+Public commit for Guild tas
 Public commit for Guild tas